 For more details, please see the theme update philosophy.

 Update: we recommend using the Feast Plugin's Simple Category Index instead of using the difficult and time consuming method outlined here.

 This section of the recipe index page is called the Visual Category Page Index in Cravings Pro and Seasoned Pro.
 Following are the steps to setup this feature on your own site.

-You’ll want to make sure that each page you create using this tutorial is noindex’d by search engines, using Yoast or another plugin.
+IMPORTANT: Any page you create using this tutorial must be redirected to the category using Yoast or another plugin.

 Note: This tutorial uses the classic editor, not the new block editor.

 But first, if you would like a title on the page (like our "Browse Recipes") then you can drag and drop a Custom HTML widget from the Available Widgets area to the "Recipe Index: Content" (formerly Recipes Bottom) widget area.
 Then, in that widget you can add in some HTML code and the title you'd like to appear here.
 This is how we've set that up on the demo site:

 Next, to setup the visual category page index: